Skip to main content

 4 Added nodes

-Nodes appear on the canvas as blue boxes, displaying their type and a helpful description of what they do.
-You can drag them around and use their bottom-right corner to resize them.
+Nodes appear on the canvas as purple boxes, displaying their type and a description of what they do.
+Drag each node into position and use its bottom-right corner to resize it.
+To set the value of a node, select its Edit button.

-A global Boolean node added to the canvas
+A global String node added to the canvas

 User Alloy IDThe ID of the current userAlloy ID Array